Fine Art by Penny Stewart, aka The Crafty Lady

 I have been working with local animal rescues, shelters and non-profit organizations.
 I truly want to help, but I live in a very small place right now, and adoption is not an option.
 Instead, I use my talents to raise money and awareness for the cause.
 When I paint pet portraits, my goal is to reveal the unique personality and individuality of each animal, hopefully expressing their thoughts at the time of the photo.
 People, including me, love to caption my paintings as if they can read the animal's mind.

-For Pet portraits, acrylic works well for me because it dries quickly.
-The wide range of vivid colors appeals to me and it allows me to create thick texture like oil, or, by adding water or special mediums, I get a smooth, easy flowing softness like watercolor.
+For Pet portraits, acrylic, alcohol ink or watercolor work well for me because they dry quickly.
+The wide range of vivid colors with acrylics appeals to me and it allows me to create thick texture like oil, or, by adding water or special mediums, I get a smooth, easy flowing softness like watercolor.
 Since I tend to paint very fast, and often have several projects in the works at one time, I need the fast drying time.
 My original rendering of a subject probably takes 3 hours or less.
 Then I refine and fiddle around with it.
 Sometimes it's best if I quit before the second stage, but I never know that until after the fact.
 Every painting represents a learning experience for me.
 Each portrait, even if I only see a photograph of the animal, becomes a relationship to remember and draw on at a later time, pun intended.

 Paint, Paint, Paint.
 It's a beautiful world and lots of fun too.